California PC 245(a)(1) | Assault with a Deadly Weapon

 - EXAMPLE 4: Using a three inch round end butter knife and applying it in a slashing motion to someone else’s cheek resulting in a small scratch and breaking the knife.
 In this case, the butter knife did not substantially or significantly injure the person although proof of actual injury is not required.
 And the pressure applied was not enough to cause death or great bodily injury.
 Moreover, it was too much pressure for the knife to bear, and the handle broke off.
 Despite the effort to cause more injury than which resulted, the knife failed and was not capable of use as obviously intended.
 Thus, under these circumstances, the defendant would be found not guilty of assault with a deadly weapon.

-For more information concerning this article or if you or a loved one has been charged with assault with a deadly weapon under PC 245(a)(1), then contact an Assault Defense Lawyer at the Law Office of John Rogers for a free consultation.
+For more information concerning this article or if you or a loved one has been charged with assault with a deadly weapon under PC 245(a)(1), then contact a Orange County Criminal Defense Attorney at the Law Office of John Rogers for a free consultation.
 There is no obligation to sign with our office and we can provide you advice on all avenues of the case from early investigation through pretrial or post-conviction.